David Fischel

 David Andrew Fischel (born 1 April 1958) is a British businessman.
 He was formerly the chief executive of Intu Properties Group plc, a British shopping centre management and development company between 2001 and 2019.

 Early life

 Fischel qualified as a chartered accountant with Touche Ross & Co in 1983.

 Career

 Fischel was chief executive of Intu (formerly CSC) from 2001 to 2019.
-Fischel joined CSC subsidiary Liberty International in 1985, and served as finance director since 1988 and managing director since 1992.
+Fischel joined CSC subsidiary Liberty International in 1985, and was finance director since 1988 and managing director since 1992.
 He has been a director of Regency Centers Corporation since 4 January 2011.
 He was a non-executive director of Intu from 20 April 2012 to 26 April 2019.